crate/cloud-howtos/docs/scale-cluster.rst

 Find the Cluster Preferences page
 =================================

-To scale your clusters in the Console, you must find the Cluster Preferences page.
+To scale your clusters in the Console, navigate to the Cluster Preferences page.
 When you first access the Console, you will arrive at the Organization page.

 .. image:: _assets/img/organization-overview.png